shospodarets/shospodarets.github.io/_posts/2017-01-14-native-ecmascript-modules-the-first-overview.md

 But the standard actually introduced also [ECMAScript modules](http://www.ecma-international.org/ecma-262/6.0/#sec-modules) (today also often named ES or ES6 modules).
 It's the only part which took (and still taking) the most time to implement as none browser published it yet in the stable version.

-Recently Safari 19 Technical Preview and Edge 15 shipped the native implementation behind the flags, so the time we can use this without module bundlers is coming.
+Recently Safari 10.1 (Safari Beta) and Edge 15 (next EDGE version) shipped the native implementation behind the flags, so the time we can use this without module bundlers is coming.

 To understand better how we come to this point let's start from the JS modules history and